 Throughout the engineering assessment, there are refinements to inputs to the other stages of the ISP process.
 The most technically viable and economical options for generation, storage, and transmission expansion identified in the engineering analysis can be input back into the capacity outlook model, and then further refined using the PSS®E platform.
-Because interconnector and REZ designs are inter-related, AEMO may update transmission designs and their costs using building blocks in the published TCD.
+Because interconnector and REZ designs are inter-related, AEMO may update transmission and non-network designs and their costs using building blocks in the published Transmission Cost Database TCD.